MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 ## Send feedback

-To make a feature suggestion, use the Feedback button in the lower-right corner of the dashboard page.
+To make a feature suggestion, use the Feedback button in the top-right corner of the dashboard page.

 ![Feedback form](media/sync-feedback.png)